Metropolitan District Homeowners’ Rights Task Force

 Home Sale Disclosure

-by CO HOA Homeowner Advocate, 7 months ago
+by CO HOA Homeowner Advocate, about 2 years ago

 In the April 22, 2024 Metro District Task Force meeting, the issue of a homeowner "disclosure" was discussed.
 One task force member suggested a conceptual one-page disclosure with a side by side, i.e., HOA and Metro District disclosure.
 Excellent idea.